mw0/gcp/readme.md

 * Third, anomaly scores are computed using each point's average path length.

 Key points are that:
-* True anomalies will be well-represented in an isolation forest ensemble, terminate in external nodes with short path lengths;
+* True anomalies will be well-represented in an isolation forest ensemble, terminating in external nodes with short path lengths;
 * It is unnecessary to construct trees that isolate every "normal" point, as we are only interested in establishing that they have long path lengths; passed through the ensemble of iTrees, ordinary points will tend to terminate in the same external nodes as their near neighbors (with correspondingly long average path lengths)

 ##  <a name="DCNN">The Deep Convolution Neural Network</a>